isaack-mungui/AgriPlus/README.md

 # AgriPlus

-### AgriPlus is a web page that makes it easier to order farm produce from farmers, harvesters and producers directly.
+#### AgriPlus is a web page that makes it easier to order farm produce from farmers, harvesters and producers directly.

 # Getting Started

-### These instructions will get you a copy of the project on your local machine.
+#### These instructions will get you a copy of the project on your local machine.

 # Prerequisites

-## The tools you need before cloning the repository
+#### The tools you need before cloning the repository:

 - [Git](https://git-scm.com/)
 - [Visual Studio Code](https://code.visualstudio.com/)